-12. For IBM PVU licenses, the value of Peak consumed is always reflected on the All Licenses page in the Consumed column, being the license metric of interest to IBM for this license type.
-(If the peak value is updated while the All Licenses page is open in another tab, you may need to force a refresh of that browser tab [Ctrl + F5] to update the performance-related data snapshot that is populating the license listing.)
+- 9. For IBM PVU licenses, the value of Peak consumed is always reflected on the All Licenses page in the Consumed column, being the license metric of interest to IBM for this license type. - 10.
+As a business process, regularly check IBM PVU licenses for any new devices in the Consumption list, and ensure that any applicable optimizations are applied promptly.